Article

 It’s a good question, and it can get a little complicated.

-In this blog post, I’m going to unravel the complexities surrounding the 13th month bonus and whether it applies when hiring accounting staff in the Philippines.
+In this blog post, I’m going to unravel the complexities surrounding 13th month pay and whether it applies when hiring accounting staff in the Philippines.

-Don't fret; we'll simplify it all for you.
+Don't worry; we'll simplify it all for you.

-The 13th month bonus is an end-of-the-year bonus mandated by Philippine law for all employees and contractors.
+The 13th month pay is an end-of-the-year additional payroll mandated by Philippine law for all employees and contractors.

 Why the name?